The Complexity of Shake Slice Knots: A Theorem about Classical Signatures

 \begin{proof} We can pair up the strands of $K$ which intersect $D$ into oppositely oriented pairs, with one strand left over.
-We connect each pair of strands by an arc in $D$ which connects their intersection points, ensuring that all the arcs are disjoint.
-We then connect the final intersection point to the boundary $U$ by an arc disjoint from the rest.
-Each of the $c+1$ arcs we have just defined can be projected slightly out of the disk, one copy on each side.
-We can then surger the knot by resolving each pair of strands which pass through the disk using the pair of arcs which we have constructed.
-This transforms the knot into a $(c+1)$-component oriented link and leaves one pair of projected arcs unused: the pair which come from the arc connected to the boundary $U$.
-Consider the corresponding ends of this pair which came from the point on the arc which touches $U$.
-We can connect these two ends with a small arc that goes around half a meridian to $U$ and is therefore disjoint from $D$.
-We can then replace the portion of $K$ which passes through $D$ with this new arc we have defined.
-The reader may recognize this as the result of doing a finger move.
-This gives us an oriented link $L \subset Y^3 \setminus \nbhd D$.
-Clearly $L$ is also null-homologous in $Y^3\setminus \nbhd D$ and it follows that $L$ has a connected, oriented spanning surface $F_0 \subset Y^3 \setminus \nbhd{D}$.
-We can recover $K$ from $L$ and simultaneously convert $F_0$ into an immersed spanning surface for $K$ by attaching to $F$ the obvious ribbons which undo the resolutions and the finger move we used to produce $L$.
-Let the new, immersed, spanning surface for $K$ which we obtain by this process be called $F_1$.
-Since $F_1$ was obtained from an embedded surface by attaching ribbons, it follows that the only self-intersections of $F_1$ with itself are ribbon intersections.
+Each oppositely oriented pair looks locally like the boundary of a band passing through $D$ and we can ensure that each resulting arc of intersection is disjoint.
+We can modify $K$ by surgering each of these bands along its arc of intersection with $D$, which transforms the $K$ into a $(c+1)$-component oriented link $L_1$.
+There is one point of intersection left between $L_1$ and $D$.
+We can remove it by doing a finger move along an arc on $D$ which avoids the previous arcs of intersection between $D$ and the bands.
+This gives us an oriented link $L_0 \subset Y^3 \setminus \nbhd D$.
+Clearly $L_0$ is also null-homologous in $Y^3\setminus \nbhd D$ and it follows that $L_0$ has a connected, oriented spanning surface $F_0 \subset Y^3 \setminus \nbhd{D}$.
+We can recover $K$ from $L_0$ and simultaneously convert $F_0$ into an immersed spanning surface for $K$ by attaching to $F_0$ the obvious ribbons which undo the surgeries and the finger move we used to produce $L_0$.
+Let the new, immersed, spanning surface for $K$ which we obtain be called $F\sub{1+2c}$.
+It follows that the only self-intersections of $F\sub{1+2c}$ with itself are ribbon intersections.
 These can be resolved according to the local model shown in \autoref{fig:ribbonresolution}.
-Let $F$ be the result of resolving the self-intersections of $F_1$ in this manner.
-It now follows that $F$ satisfies the conditions of the lemma \end{proof}
+Let $F$ be the result of resolving the self-intersections of $F_{1+2c}$ in this manner.
+It now follows that $F$ satisfies the conclusion of the lemma. \end{proof}

 We can now give the proof of \autoref{thm:2twists}:

 \begin{proof}[Proof of \autoref{thm:2twists}]

 Consider a local neighborhood of the spanning disk for $U$ and its intersection with $K$.
 We see $U$ as a standard unknot and $2n+1$ strands of $K$ passing through it, $n+1$ passing positively and $n$ passing negatively.
 We can pair up each positive strand with a negative strand and we will have one positive left over.
 We can assume without loss of generality that there is a Seifert surface $F$ for $K$ such that each oppositely oriented pair of strands passing through $U$ is the boundary of an orientable band of $F$ by the lemma.
 We can further assume that the intersection between the disk and $F$ is an arc connecting the left-over strand to $U$ and several disjoint intervals corresponding to the bands.
 Now consider $K_{2}$.
 We can see from \autoref{fig:spanningsurface} that $K_{2}$ is equal to $K$ outside a neighborhood of the spanning disk for $U$, and moreover there is a natural way to modify $F$ to obtain a non-orientable spanning surface for $K_{2}$ which we will call $F_{2}$.
 Notice that the orientable bands of $F_{2}$ correspond to the bands of $F$ in an obvious way, while exactly one non-orientable band has been added.